39 Healthy Treats You Can Stuff in a Kong

 So now that you’ve got a big list of healthy foods you can use in your Kong it’s time to mix it up.
 Instead of throwing out those odd ingredients you don’t have any plans for make them into a simple Kong recipe.
 I have no idea what I’d to do with one egg, a can of baby food, and a little bit of broth – but I know could make something my dog would enjoy.

 Do you have some salmon, an apple, and some peanut butter?
 Line the inside of your Kong with peanut butter and toss in some cooked salmon chunks and apple slices.
 Freeze it for a few hours and you’ve got yourself a toy that will keep your dog busy for quite some time.
 Let’s call this masterpiece the PB Applefish.
-Yeah it sounds gross I know, and it’s a terrible name, but your dog will love it.
+Yeah it sounds gross I know, and it’s a terrible name, but trust me when I say your dog will love it.

 Have some fun with your Kong recipes – mix and match what you’ve got on hand.
 Some combinations might make you question your sanity, but your dog will love watching you prepare that salmon & apple just for them.
 They’ll be enthusiastic to try out all of your new recipes, and they’ll eat it up as if it were the best thing you’ve ever created.
 Dog palettes are weird, what can I say?